ccsapp/FleetManagement/README.md

 Optionally, you can set a timeout for requests to the Car server with `PFL_DOMAIN_TIMEOUT` ([number with suffix](https://pkg.go.dev/time#ParseDuration) "ms" for milliseconds, "s" for seconds, "m" for minutes, "h" for hours)

+## Test Setup
+The Unit Tests of FleetManagement depend on automatically generated Go mocks.
+You need to install [mockgen](https://github.com/golang/mock#installation) to generate them.
+After the installation, execute `go generate ./...` in the `src` directory of this project.
+The provided API endpoints of FleetManagement are specified in the [API specification](https://git.scc.kit.edu/cm-tm/cm-team/projectwork/pse/application/p-fleetmanagementdesign).